 Sunny & Birch

-These two 3-year-old brothers are from Twin Peaks HMA in California, the same as Sinatra.
 They were rounded up with their families on the same day in October 2024.
 Ten months later, on the weekend of August 15th, we saw photos of them looking lost and scared at a BLM Sale Authority adoption event in Kellyville, Oklahoma.
 A couple of days later, they appeared on a kill pen site in Texas.
 How could this happen?
-When the District Court closed the door on the Adoption Incentive Program (AIP), the BLM opened the flood gates with Sale Authority to get rid of as many mustangs and burros as possible.
+When the District Court closed the door on the Adoption Incentive Program (AIP), the BLM opened the flood gates with Sale Authority (SA) to get rid of as many mustangs and burros as possible.

 Sale Authority (SA) was created by the Burns Amendment, which was secretly added to an Omnibus spending bill in 2004 by Senator Conrad Burns (R-Montana).
 It ripped the heart out of the original Wild Free-Roaming Horse & Burro Act, which was passed by Congress unanimously in 1971 with tremendous public support, and signed by President Nixon.
 The Burns Amendment allows the sale of “excess animals”, defined as 10+ years of age; or younger animals that failed to be adopted 3 times.
 They can be sold “without limitation“, and “any excess animals sold under this provision shall no longer be considered to be free-roaming wild horses or burros for purposes of this Act.”

 The BLM cannot legally sell federally protected wild horses and burros for slaughter.
 They get around that by selling them cheap to middlemen, who do the dirty work for them.
 Sunny and Birch were sold SA for $25 each.
 Ownership immediately transferred to the buyers, so federal laws no longer protected them.
 Until we get the SAFE Act passed, there is nothing to stop private owners from selling their animals to be shipped across US borders to be slaughtered.
 They drove them straight to a feedlot - along with other young mustangs, including yearlings - and made a profit flipping them for their meat price.
+We worked with others to get all these mustangs safe and raised funds to bring Sunny & Birch to Skydog.

 #skydogsunny #skydogbirch

-Sunny & Birch do not have sponsors
+Sunny & Birch currently have sponsors

 By committing annually to a $100/month sponsorship of a mustang or burro, you help us enormously by supporting our existing rescues so we can continue saving more.
-Learn More
+To learn more about becoming a sponsor and see which animals need them:

 American Mustangs and Burros Need Your Help